 In a divorce case, the court will expectedly tackle the issues on the sharing of marital property and child custody.
 If the spouses have come to an agreement in regard to these issues, the court will respect such agreement and include it in the case decision.
 However, if the couple cannot amicably settle one or both issues, the court will be inclined to resolve the issue/s on the basis of Thai laws.

 Are there other things we need to do after?

 Yes.
 For the benefit of the foreign party, he or she must have the divorce decree translated to English.
 After the translation, it must be legalized at the Ministry of Foreign Affairs of Thailand.
 He or she must also check with his/her Embassy/Consulate in Thailand on whether or not the decree needs to be submitted or reported there.

-For the Thai national, the decree must be recorded in the amphur nearest to his/her residence.
-Thai women likewise need to report the divorce and return to the use of their maiden names.
+For the Thai national, the decree must be recorded in the district office where he or she is registered.
+The Thai female party likewise needs to report the divorce and return to the use of their maiden names.

 Is this possible to change from contested to uncontested?

 Yes.
-The filing party or even both parties may withdraw the contested divorce case anytime after it is filed and have an uncontested divorce instead.
+The petitioner/plaintiff or both parties may withdraw the contested divorce case any time after it is filed before the Thai court and you may have an uncontested divorce instead at the district office.